gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 roughly **$1/month**.
 Inference uses an open-weight OpenAI OSS model served by an external provider.
 Coding assistance throughout the build came from [Claude](https://www.anthropic.com/claude).

-**Results.** Weekly volume and consistency are both up sharply; visualization graphs (generated via [Claude Code](https://www.anthropic.com/claude-code)) show clear upward trends.
+**Results.** Weekly volume and consistency are both up; visualization graphs (generated via [Claude Code](https://www.anthropic.com/claude-code)) show clear upward trends.
 He admits he gave up on measuring speed
-improvement: sleep, diet, and alcohol produce so much noise that a meaningful trend signal is not reachable with his dataset.
+improvement: sleep, diet, and alcohol produce so much noise that he cannot pull a meaningful trend from his dataset.
 His invitation to the audience: *what could you build with your own data?*

 Code: [github.com/adamgordonbell/ai-running-coach](https://github.com/adamgordonbell/ai-running-coach).
 More from Adam on the [Pulumi community page](https://www.pulumi.com/community/community-engineering/adam-gordon-bell/).